gkarumbi/gkarumbi/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on more Front-end projects!!
+- 🔭 I’m currently working on more web3 projects!!
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning Solidity and learning how to build projects on the DeFI/CeFI space!!
-- 👯 I’m looking to collaborate on opensource projects!!
+- 👯 I’m looking to collaborate on web3 projects!!
 - 🤔 I’m looking to get hired!!
 - 📫 How to reach me: (+254) 722 452 772 / gkarumbi@gmail.com
 - 😄 Pronouns: He/They